LinusBorg/portal-vue/docs/guide/caveats.md

 ## Local state lost when toggling `disabled`

-When togling the `<portal>` component's `disabled` state, components in the portal slot are destroyed and re-created, which means any changes to their local state are lost.
+When toggling the `<portal>` component's `disabled` state, components in the portal slot are destroyed and re-created, which means any changes to their local state are lost.

 if you need to persist state, use some sort of [state management](https://portal-vue-next-preview.netlify.com/)